LacunaSoftware/docs/docs.en-us/articles/includes/spa-config/blob-storage-config.md

 ﻿# Blob Storage Configuration

-The Blob Storage configuration defines how an application stores and retrieves files.
+The **BlobStorage** configuration section defines how an application stores and retrieves files.

 ## File System